oscar-bender-stone/honors-thesis/source/2_foundations.typ

 We will build on Feferman's framework and present _both_ levels entirely with combinators.
 The main component of this section is proving that this theory is equivalent to *Heyting Arithmetic (HA)*.
-Additionally, we build on Artemov's Logic of Proofs @artemov_lp for quantification, generalizing equality on terms.
+Additionally, we build on Artemov's Logic of Proofs @artemov_lp for quantification, augmenting equality on terms with proof certificates.
+This enables us to discuss programs _and_ their proofs in the same logic, while being simpler than dependent types.
 Finally, we present our system with Hilbert proof system, which favors many axims and few rules of inference presents the logic with many axioms and few rules of inference.
 This enables the system to avoid contexts, which pose similar challenges as variables.

 #let step = math.attach(math.arrow.r, br: $1$)